-The L.L.Bean Rolling Deluxe (*Est. $100) stands out as the best rolling backpack thanks to its 1,935-cubic-inch capacity, reflective detailing and reputation for durability.
-It has room for a college student's book, laptop, iPad and more.
-The biggest downside is an occasional complaint about the zippers, which L.L.
+However, school considerations aside, wheeled backpacks can be used for a variety of other situations, such as travel or hauling craft supplies.
+Regardless of what you need it for, the L.L.Bean Rolling Deluxe Book Pack (Est. $100) stands out as the best rolling backpack thanks to its 1,935-cubic-inch capacity, reflective detailing and reputation for durability.
+It has room for a college student's books, laptop, tablet and more.
+The biggest downside is an occasional complaint about the zippers, but reports say that L.L.
 Bean's customer service handles such issues well.

 The Rolling Deluxe doesn't have a laptop sleeve, but it does have a compression strap to help keep the load from bouncing around; those straps also keep the backpack from becoming too bulky even when stuffed full.
 Experts and owners say it's comfortable to walk with and has plenty of pockets for a high level of organization.

 At 5.5 pounds, the Rolling Deluxe Book Pack is heavier than a traditional backpack, but owners say it's not too bad to pop on the back for a short time in crowded areas; although it's primarily intended to be pulled along.
 Although users say it lasts for years, this rolling backpack has a lifetime warranty, just in case.

 The JanSport Wheeled SuperBreak (Est. $80) has a capacity of 2,000 cubic inches -- plenty of room for everything -- but with just two main compartments compared to the Rolling Deluxe's three, it's not as easy to keep the contents well organized.

 The Wheeled SuperBreak has a retractable handle, but some say it feels stiff.
 Other say you have to use some power to get the handle's second stage retracted.
 Users say it's easy to pull along; however, there aren't many comments about how comfortable it is in backpack mode.